irischin/Demographic_Differences_Across_Libraries/Demographic_Differences_Across_Library_Use_Services.md

 Do the total number of annual visits and registered users differ by the demographic of a library's community?
 =============================================================================================================

-Here, we'll look at number of annual visits per capita (e.g., based on the population of legal service area).
+Here, we'll look at number of annual visits per capita (i.e., based on the population of legal service area).

 ``` r
 lib_2012_visits<-lib_2012s %>%